-The Expected POR is the Expected change from the Pre-Event Output by the Providing Unit at the POR Assessment Time and is calculated as the minimum of:
+The Expected POR is the Expected change from the Pre-Event Output made by the Providing Unit at each sample point during the POR

+PeriodAssessment Time and is calculated as the minimum of:

 - a.
 The POR value determined from the POR Reserve Characteristic outlined in Schedule 9 of the Agreement in conjunction with: - i. the Providing Unit Pre-Event Output; and - ii. the Providing Unit Time Zero Availability; - b.
 The difference between the Providing Unit Pre-Event Output and the Providing Unit Time Zero Availability.
-This value will be adjusted by the Providing Unit Frequency / Capacity Function at the Maximum POR Frequency Deviation in accordance with the Connection Conditions in the Grid Code, if applicable. - c.
-The Governor Droop Demanded POR. - d.
+This value will be adjusted by the Providing Unit Frequency / Capacity Function at each sample point the Maximum POR Frequency Deviation in accordance with the Connection Conditions in the Grid Code, if applicable. - c.
+The Governor Droop Demanded POR, as applicable.

+d.
 The Time Zero Declared POR.